-Whilst there are many forms of leveraged income generation in business, Dealmaking is by far the most leveraged and flexible form I have come across in all my years of working for myself and for my Clients and it all revolves around Relationship Marketing or put simply, building relationships with your potential Clients.
+Whilst there are many forms of leveraged income generation in business, Sales and Marketing is by far the most leveraged and flexible form I have come across in all my years of working for myself and for my Clients and it all revolves around Relationship Marketing or put more simply, building relationships with your potential Clients.

-How else can you start with nothing and create thousands of dollars in a short period of time?!
+How else can you start with nothing and create thousands of dollars in a relatively short period of time?!